 While the PACT team offenders typically had positive relationships with the ACT workers, there has been a substantial amount of staff turnover in the past couple of years, which has affected the depth of the therapeutic relationships that have been able to develop.
 In addition, by design, the VICOT team has different roles and responsibilities than the ACT teams, and seemed (from the offenders' perspective) not to have as much day-to-day involvement with the clients.
 The DACT team also has a direct, ongoing role in the VIC offenders' lives, including money management.
 Although each team has a different approach to support and monitoring, most offenders were happy with the care they were receiving.
-The key factor to successful relationships with the ACT teams was stability (i.e. the continued involvement of the team with the client and the continued involvement of individual staff with the client).
-Several offenders expressed that their ACT support team keeps them accountable and has a very important role in their lives, assisting them with finding and keeping housing, finding a job, getting groceries, finding things to do, and even just providing company.6
+The key factor to successful relationships with the ACT teams was stability (i.e. the continued involvement of the team with the client).
+Several offenders expressed that their ACT support team keeps them accountable and has a very important role in their lives, assisting them with finding and keeping housing, finding a job, getting groceries, finding things to do, and even just providing company.